streamr-dev/core-frontend/app/src/docs/content/moduleReference/Email-195.md

 When running against historical data, emails are not actually sent.
 Instead, a notification is shown representing the would-be email.
 Emails are capped at one per minute to avoid accidental self-spamming.

-Here's an example of email content:

-Message:
+See below for an example.

-(your custom message)
+Message:  (your custom message)

-Event Timestamp:

-2014-11-18 10:30:00.124
+Event Timestamp:  2014-11-18 10:30:00.124

-Input Values:
+Input Values

 value1: 7357
 value2: test value